Testsigma

 If an exception is not handled as expected, your subsequent tests might also fail.
 The Exception in Selenium makes it difficult to distinguish between the application problem and the Selenium problem; hence, the interpretation of automation results will become complicated.

-Selenium or underlying programming languages provides a different way to handle the exceptions gracefully and provide the custom messages stack traces as and when such exceptions occur.
+Selenium or underlying programming languages provide a different way to handle the exceptions gracefully and provide custom messages and stack traces as and when such exceptions occur.

 Why Exception Handling is Important